Rhym/recipes/README.md

 4. Put all your veges in an oven tray.
 5. Make a really runny cheese sauce, and pour that biz all over your veges.
 6. Add some grated cheese on top with salt &amp; pepper, and pop in the over until cooked.

+## Shepard's Pie

+### Ingredients

+- 1x Onion
+- 2x Garlic Cloves
+- 3x Potatoes
+- 1x Carrot
+- 1x Zucchini
+- 500g Mince
+- Tuscan Seasoning
+- Beef Stock
+- Tomato Paste
+- 1x Tin of Tomatoes
+- Worcestershire
+- Salt
+- Pepper
+- Red wine
+- Brown Sugar
+- Butter
+- Milk
+- Cheese

+### Steps

+1. Preheat oven to 180 degrees.
+2. Peel Potatoes.
+3. Dice garlic and onion.
+4. Grate carrot and zucchini.
+5. Put potatoes on the boil.
+6. Brown the onions and garlic in a pan.
+7. Add the mince, carrots; and zucchini to the pan.
+8. Once the mince has browned, add beef stock; tomato paste, and red wine.
+9. Add the tinned tomatoes.
+10. Add a little Worcestershire sauce, salt & pepper; and salt to taste as you go.
+11. Mash potatoes with butter, and milk.
+12. Once cooked through, add mixture to an oven dish.
+13. Spread mashed potato over the mixture in the over dish.
+14. Place in the oven for 30 minutes.
+15. Dish up.

 ## Chowder